ElMehdiLebbar/SeuleJs/README.md

 $scoop("p")
 ```

-When a user clicks on a button, all <p> elements will be hidden:
+When a user clicks on a button, all &lt;p&gt; elements will be hidden:

 ```html
 <div id='app'>